 About the Village

 The following pages give some information about the history of Hever and a few of the local buildings.
+You can also find additional information about The Village Sign, The Village Hall, The Red House, Thatched Cottage, Hever Brocas and Chippens Bank by clicking on their links within this paragraph.
 We would like to encourage other members to contribute to these pages.
 If this is something you’d be interested in, please get in contact!

 Hever That Was…

 A traveller descending Crockham Hill will see in the far distance the spire of St Peter’s Church at Hever.
 The parish is typical of the Jutish-Saxon period when the inhabitants lived in scattered farms and not in a close community as in normal village life.

 “The Henry” – some say the focal point of the village – was originally called “The Bull & Butcher”.
 Some people maintain that the name of the inn was changed after the execution of Sir Thomas Bullen’s daughter, Anne Boleyn, to “Bull’n Butcher”.
 The parish records show that it was given its present name of “The Henry VIII” in 1848.

 The inn was owned by the Meade-Waldo family, and came up for sale in 1919.
 It would appear that it was not sold at that time, but was eventually bought by the Astor family, and re-designed by Charles W Baker, assistant to F L Pearson, the architect employed to carry out the complete restoration of the Castle.